Victorian Artists' Society: History

 The first president of the new Society was Joseph Anderson Panton.
 He was succeeded by John Mather who held the position for many years.
 Subsequent presidents included John Ford Paterson, Frederick McCubbin, Walter Withers, F.H.
 Bruford, W. Montgomery, Max Meldrum, C. Douglas Richardson, Sir John Longstaff, Paul Raphael Montford and Louis McCubbin.

-The premises at 430 Albert Street in East Melbourne were erected for the society in 1888, enlarged in 1892 and modernised in 1953.
+The premises at 430 Albert Street in East Melbourne were erected for the society in 1888, enlarged in 1892, modernised in 1953, and substantially renovated in 1973 and 2015.
 Facilities include four galleries, teaching studio, members room, offices and other ancillary facilities.